 Tomatoes (Solanum lycopersicum) are one of the most grown vegetables and produce as both subsistence and commercial crop from the hill to the Terai region of Nepal.
 As an off-season crop, it is particularly grown in the mid-hill region in a protected structure (Bhandari et al. 2016).
 Due to the superior taste, tolerance to bacterial wilt, and suitability for off-seasonal production, ‘Srijana’ variety of tomato is widely popular and mostly cultivated (Babu et al. 2016).
 Tomatoes not only hold economic importance but are also a good source of vitamins, minerals, phenolic compounds, and antioxidants, thereby serving nutritional purposes (Collins et al. 2022; Kakabouki et al. 2024).

-As a heavy nutrient feeder, their morphological and physiological growth can be significantly influenced by nutrient management practices.
+As tomato is a heavy nutrient feeding crop, their morphological and physiological growth can be significantly influenced by nutrient management practices.
 For instance, excessive supply of nutrients results in unnecessary biomass production, while insufficiency affects the growth and development of plants, both impacting production and profit to farmers.
-The nutrient demand is met either through inorganic fertilizers, which include synthetic formulations or organic fertilizers such as compost, farmyard manure (FYM), or vermicompost.
+The nutrient demand is met either through inorganic fertilizers or organic fertilizers such as compost, farmyard manure (FYM), or vermicompost.
 The demand of inorganic fertilizers is comparatively higher, which is evidenced by the annual sales of 342,723 metric tons of synthetic fertilizers including urea, DAP, and potash in 2022/23 (Government of Nepal, 2024).
 Undue application of chemical fertilizers alters soil properties such as soil pH and electrical conductivity and impair microbial diversity, ultimately declining yield over years (Kai et al. 2020; Song et al. 2022; Tadesse et al. 2013).
 Moreover, it imposes environmental threats such as nutrient leaching, groundwater pollution, eutrophication, and greenhouse gas emissions (Gao et al. 2023; Amirahmadi et al. 2023).
 At the same time, it deteriorates human health by lowering the food quality; for instance, it results in the excessive accumulation of nitrate in food, which is lethal to humans (Amirahmadi et al. 2023).

 One approach to mitigate the adverse effect of inorganic fertilizer without compromising the yield is blending organic and inorganic fertilizers, i.e., integrated nutrient management.
 With the application of organic fertilizer, soil organic matter content increases improving soil structure (Cen et al. 2020; Fan et al. 2023).
 Furthermore, this supports aeration, proper drainage, and root elongation, which promotes the water and nutrient absorption of plants.
 This system of nutrient management has not only improved soil health, leading to sustainable production but also increase the yield (Beeby et al. 2020; Gao et al. 2023; Tadesse et al. 2013; Ullah et al. 2010; Yadav et al. 2024).